LinsLab/FusionAttnHLAII/README.md

-# FusionAttnHLAII
+# FusionHLAII

 ## Overview
-    This repository is the source code of our paper "FusionAttnHLAII: A Hierarchical Model for Predicting HLA II–Peptide Interactions"
+    This repository is the source code of our paper "FusionHLAII: A Hierarchical Model for Predicting HLA II–Peptide Interactions"

 ## Environment Setting
     This code is based on Pytorch.
 You can find the specific environment and packages in the requirements.txt file.